Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Upgrade Service Fabric cluster basic load balancer.md

 ## Updating ARM template with changes

 Best practice for Service fabric is to deploy, maintain, and recover clusters using ARM templates.
 After upgrade completes, update ARM template used for cluster deployment.
-The following base template was created from the Azure portal using a 'silver' 5 node single nodetype cluster.
+The following base template was created from the Azure portal using a 'silver' 5 node single node type cluster.
 There are some resources in below diff, for example NSG rules, that may or may not apply or may need the tcp ports modified.

 ```diff
 diff --git a/c:/configs/arm/sf-1nt-5n-1lb.json b/c:/configs/arm/sf-1nt-5n-1slb.json